chessapig/chessapig.github.io/_posts/2023-01-01-hyperbolic-string-art.md

 ---

 For a frielndly introduction to string art, see [my twitter thread](https://twitter.com/chessapigbay/status/1584141465734635520).
 This pge contians a collection of sketches of Hyperbolic string art.
 For a general audience introduciton to hyperbolic geometry and hyperbolic string art, see [my paper](/files/hyperbolic_string_art.pdf).
 This paper was accepted to Bridges 2023, but I wasn't able to make it that year.
 While reading the paper, try playing along with the sketches below.
+To play with string art in more granularity, see the [full sketch](/sketch/strings).
 <script language="javascript" type="text/javascript" src="/sketch/libraries/p5.min.js"></script>
 <script language="javascript" type="text/javascript" src="/sketch/libraries/p5.gui.js"></script>
 <script language="javascript" type="text/javascript" src="/sketch/libraries/MyGUI/MyGUI.js"></script>